ReCreateJS/rfcs/text/0000-redeploy-website.md

 ## Drawbacks

 It's hard to know what GrantSkinner will think about this and  whether they'd be okay with giving up the keys to the homepage.
 Maybe it has some IP value.

+## Justification

+The advantage of hosting it on Github is that changes can be made by consensus and in a transparent way.
+The homepage would be maintained in the same way that the source files.
+This would allow people to view and comment on any changes.

 ## Alternatives